(253) 544-4032

 DO Be Careful About Where You Put Your Furniture

 If you want to avoid spending a lot of money on oriental rug repair, be careful about the furniture that you put on top of your rugs.
-Heavy furniture should be avoided.
-You should also move furniture around a couple of times a year.
-That will help to keep furniture imprints from showing up on your rugs.
+Heavy furniture should be avoided, and we recommend that you move furniture around a couple of times a year.
+These things will help to keep furniture imprints from showing up on your rugs.

 DON’T Let People (or Pets) Walk on Your Rug

-Whether you decide to do carpet cleaning on your own or use one of the professional rug cleaning services in your area, you can save time and money by keeping traffic to a minimum.
+Whether you decide to clean your carpet on your own or use one of the professional rug cleaning services in your area, you can save time and money by keeping traffic to a minimum.
 Encourage people to stay off of your rugs.
-Train your pets to not go near them. <p”>It can also be beneficial to have a no-shoes rule in your home.
+Train your pets to not go near them.
+It can also be beneficial to have a no-shoes rule in your home.
 That way, if people end up walking on your oriental rugs, less dirt and debris will get on them.

 DO Use a Lemon Rinse From Time to Time